- Normal precautions

 Security Status Last Updated: 17 March 2020

-On the 16th March 2020, the Andorran authorities introduced a number of measures in response to the on-going coronavirus (COVID-19) pandemic affecting many countries across the world.
+The Andorran authorities have introduced a number of measures in response to the on-going coronavirus (COVID-19) pandemic.

 Additional information on COVID-19 can be found via the following links:

 Because there is no Irish Embassy or Consulate in Andorra, we’re limited in the help we can offer you in an emergency.
 However, if you need assistance, you can contact the Irish Embassy in Madrid.